ololadeos/Google-Data-Analytics-Course---Cyclistic-Case-Study/README.md

 As my first full project, the initial challenge was understanding how to approach a large dataset, structure the analysis, and translate business questions into actionable insights.
 To address this, I intentionally broke the project into phases to build confidence and technical depth over time.

 ## Project Phases
-Phase 1: Sample-based analysis using spreadsheets and R (Completed: September 14, 2025)
+### Phase 1:Sample-based analysis using spreadsheets and R
+(Completed: September 14, 2025)

-Phase 2: Full dataset analysis using SQL and Tableau (Completed: December 12, 2025)
+### Phase 2: Full dataset analysis using SQL and Tableau
+(Completed: December 12, 2025)

-Phase 3: Compare insights from sample vs full dataset to assess impact
+### Phase 3: Compare insights from sample vs full dataset to assess impact

 ## Case Study Background